-Mark Libby assumed his duties as Deputy Chief of Mission to the U.S. Mission to the European Union in Brussels in July, 2018.
+Mark Libby is Deputy Chief of Mission of the U.S. Mission to the European Union.
+He arrived in Brussels in July, 2018.
 A career member of the Senior Foreign Service, his previous overseas assignments have included tours in Warsaw, Nassau, Nicosia, and Baghdad, where he served as political counselor.
-His Washington assignments have included tours as: a watch-stander later deputy director for crisis management in the State Department Operations Center; deputy director in the Office of Central European Affairs; director of the Office of Southern European Affairs (Turkey, Greece, Cyprus); and director of orientation at the Foreign Service Institute.
+His Washington assignments have included tours as: a watch-stander and later deputy director for crisis management in the State Department Operations Center; deputy director in the Office of Central European Affairs; director of the Office of Southern European Affairs (Turkey, Greece, Cyprus); and director of orientation at the Foreign Service Institute.
 He was also a line officer on the State Department Secretariat Staff under Secretary Powell, returning later as director of that same office under Secretary Clinton.

 Mr. Libby did his undergraduate studies at Tufts University in Massachusetts and at the Institut des Etudes Politiques (“Sciences-Po”) in Paris; he earned a master’s degree from the National War College.

 He is fluent in Polish and French and has a working knowledge of Russian, and Turkish.
 Originally from the U.S. region of New England, Mr. Libby is married and has one son.